Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Introduction

-Recently, researchers have observed that some magnitude-aided auxiliary information such as UL CSI magnitudes \cite{DualNet, CQNET}, past CSI magnitudes \cite{MarkovNet} and CSI magnitudes of adjacent UEs \cite{CoCsiNet} can help achieve more accurate DL CSI magnitude recovery at base stations.
-To fully exploit the information, most advanced works have adopted a magnitude-aided CSI feedback framework which isolates CSI phase recovery from CSI magnitude recovery.
+Unlike the DA domain CSI magnitudes which tend to clearly exhibit strong temporal, spectral, and spatial correlations, CSI phases are very sensitive to changes in time, frequency, and location.
+To exploit the side CSI information, existing solutions have adopted dual feedback framework which separately encodes and recovers CSI phases from their corresponding magnitudes.
 These studies have utilized an isolated autoencoder to compress and recover the CSI magnitudes.
-For phase recovery, the basic principle in \cite{DualNet, CQNET, CoCsiNet} is to exploit more resources (i.e., bandwidth) to capture the significant phases according to the corresponding magnitudes.
-For example, the authors in \cite{CoCsiNet} designed a deep learning model with a magnitude-dependent polar-phase (MDPP) loss function, which is not exactly equal to MSE of the DL CSI, to automatically compress the significant CSI phases depending on the CSI magnitude.
+For phase recovery, the basic principle in \cite{DualNet, CQNET, CoCsiNet} is to expend more feedback resources (bandwidth) to encode the significant phases according to the corresponding magnitudes.
+For example, the authors in \cite{CoCsiNet} designed a deep learning model with a magnitude-dependent polar-phase (MDPP) loss function to compress the significant CSI phases depending on the CSI magnitude.

+Presently, these existing magnitude-dependent CSI feedback frameworks tend to train two learning models to encode and recover DL CSI magnitudes and phases, respectively.
+Intuitively, both CSI magnitudes and phases depend on the RF propagation environment including multipath delays, Doppler spread, bandwidth, and scatter distribution.
+CSI magnitude and phase encoding and recovery should be jointly instead of individually optimized.
+In fact, the structural sparsity of CSI phases and their joint distribution with the CSI magnitude are generally unknown and under explored.

-To the best of our knowledge, in such a magnitude-aided CSI feedback framework, existing works train two models or use two approaches to estimate CSI magnitudes and phases, respectively.
-However, to minimize the complex CSI MSE, the models or the approaches for the CSI magnitude and phase should be jointly optimized rather than designed individually.
-In this letter, we develop a learning-based magnitude-aided CSI feedback framework which is jointly optimized by following a new loss function, termed the sinusoidal magnitude-dependent phase (SMDP), that corresponds to the MSE of the DL CSI.
-In addition, given the circular characteristic of CSI matrices in delay-angle domain, this study is the first attempt to introduce circular convolutional layers as the core layers to further enhance the performance.
+In this work, we develop a deep learning based CSI feedback framework which jointly optimizes the magnitude and phase encoding.
+We propose a new loss function, namely sinusoidal magnitude-adjust phase error (SMAPE), that directly corresponds to the MSE of DL CSI recovery.
+Furthermore, we take advantage of the circular properties of CSI matrices in DA domain and propose a novel circularly convolutional neural network (C-CNN) layers proved to significantly enhance CSI compression efficiency and recovery performance.